cnrancher/docs/content/rancher/v2.x/cn/upgrades/ha-server-upgrade-helm-airgap/_index.md

 ---
-title: High Availability (HA) Upgrade - Air Gap
+title: 5 - helm HA离线升级
-weight: 1021
+weight: 5
 ---

 The following instructions will guide you through upgrading a high-availability Rancher Server installed in an air gap environment.